ThomasWeiser/elmfire/README.md

 Prior to building you may want to put your own Firebase URL in it.

-## Test.elm
+## Testing

-I started a testing app, living in `test/src`.
+I started a testing app, living in the directory `test`.
 It runs a given sequence of tasks on the Firebase API and logs these steps along with the query results.

+This app uses a small ad-hoc testing framework for task-based code.

 There is a Makefile to build the app.
 On most Unix-like systems a `cd test; make all open` should do the trick.

+An older, still functional testing app lives in the directory `demo`.

 ## Future work